NetComposer/nksip/doc/guide/tutorial.md

 confirmed
 ```

 You can _print_ all dialogs in the console.
-We see dialogs at `client1`, `client2` and at `server`.
+We see dialogs at client1, client2 and at the server.
 The three dialogs are the same actually, but in different SipApps (do not use this command in production with many thousands of dialogs):
 ```erlang
 20> nksip_dialog:get_all_data().
 ```